Skip to main content

 Eaton Vance Senior Income Trust (EVF) trades at 15.6x earnings.
 Compare P/E, P/S, and EV/EBITDA against sector peers for a full view.

-Before investing in Eaton Vance Senior Income Trust (EVF), research these four areas: (1) the company's revenue model and competitive position (see Company Overview), (2) financial health through revenue growth, margins, and cash flow (see MoonshotScore), (3) what Wall Street analysts recommend and their price targets (see Analyst tab), and (4) specific risk factors that could impact the stock (see Risk Factors section).
+Before investing in Eaton Vance Senior Income Trust (EVF), research these four areas: (1) the company's revenue model and competitive position (see Company Overview), (2) financial health through revenue growth, margins, and cash flow (see MoonshotScore), (3) analyst consensus ratings and price targets (see Analyst tab), and (4) specific risk factors that could impact the stock (see Risk Factors section).

 Why might investors consider adding EVF to a portfolio?